Bachelor of Arts in Philosophy

 Satisfies: a university graduation requirement–diversity.

-This course is a thematic survey of several areas of basic philosophical problems.
-It will combine an examination of philosophical themes in media and popular culture—including fiction, television and cinema—with retrieval of under-represented, diverse voices addressing each thematic area.
-Themes may include, but are not restricted to: metaphysics, theory of mind and knowledge, aesthetics, ethics and social and political theory.
+A thematic survey of several areas of basic philosophical problems.
+It combines an examination of philosophical themes in media and popular culture—including fiction, television, and cinema—with retrieval of under-represented, diverse voices addressing each thematic area.
+Themes may include, but are not restricted to: metaphysics, theory of mind and knowledge, aesthetics, ethics, and social and political theory.

 Catalog Listing